Curious to know if there are any cat breeds that like water?

-The Turkish Van is another of our cat breeds that like water.
+The Turkish Van is another breed of cats that like water.
 The popularity of the Turkish Van dates back to 1955.

 See, the Turkish Ministry of Culture and Tourism contracted Sonia Halliday and Laura Lushington, two British photographers, to promote Turkey’s tourism and publicize the country.